 The EBA guidelines require robust management and tracking of service provider risks.
 They specify that a policy for managing risk should be in place, including internal controls-based assessments and continuous monitoring of third-party outsourcing arrangements.
 The policy should be codified in a contract between the financial institution and the outsourcing relationship, with proper documentation and reporting for both remediation efforts and audit capabilities.

-Prevalent’s Third-Party Risk Management solution provides a complete framework for implementing management, auditing, and reporting related to third-party supplier risk.
+Prevalent’s Third-Party Risk Management solution provides a complete framework for implementing management, auditing, and reporting to achieve EBA Outsourcing Guidelines compliance.
 Contact us today for a demo to see how.